Zek: 'Never allow family to stand in the way of opportunity.' I certainly never have.

 - The Dungeons & Dragons d20 System Reference Documents have variant rules for an "honour" system which can include this sort of moral code as guidelines for characters to follow.
 In said SRD are included the Thieves' Code and the Mafia's Omerta — both of which mix Honor Among Thieves and Scoundrel Code.

-- GURPS offers a Pirate's Code of Honor in addition to the more standard types.
+- The core rules offer a Pirate's Code of Honor in addition to the more standard types.
 It is, needless to say, less restrictive.